Evarda/XRD-Data-Conversion/README.md

-# XRDML-Conversion
+# XRD-Data-Conversion
-Files to convert XRDML files to other formats
+Files to convert XRD data to other formats